libgdx/libgdx-site/src/main/docs/src/docs/gettingstarted/Packaging.md

 ```
 This will require you to setup additional configuration in the build.gradle file for robovm.
 See [documentation](https://github.com/MobiDevelop/robovm/tree/master/plugins/gradle)

 This will create an IPA in the `ios/build/robovm` folder that you distribute to the Apple App Store.
 You can follow Apple's guide on [app store distribution](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html)

+To submit your IPA to the app Store you will need to use XCode's Application loader:
+- Open XCode
+- Click XCode->Open Developer Tool->Application Loader

 <br>
 ## Packaging for Multi-OS Engine